 Today we’ve partnered with KLM airlines to share our bucket list items of things to do in Southern and Eastern Africa to help you with your Africa travel planning.

 Actually, these are way more than travel bucket list things to do, these are awe-inspiring experiences that will give you stories to share around the campfire for the rest of your life.

-1. Sit with the gorillas, Uganda
+1. Sit with gorillas at Bwindi Impenetrable National Park, Uganda

 Bwindi means impenetrable and you can certainly understand why as your guide hacks his way through the undergrowth with his machete; a machete that certainly comes in handy as a scare tactic when the gigantic silverback decides to charge you in an effort to mark his territory.

 Whoaaa heart-thumping stuff and an incredible story to tell!

 There is a whole lot more to Uganda then just gorilla treks.
 The people of this nation are so warm and friendly, and the mountainous countryside scenery is just spectacular to explore.
 And while there make sure you do highlight number three below!

 This was the first safari game park we visited and so has the “first love” attachment for me.

 The memory of riding through the savannah in an open-topped van is still strong in my mind.